Q: Can my donors receive a tax-deductible receipt?

 Q: Are there tests that will be graded?

 A: Yes, there will be tests and grades given throughout the school.
 In the end however you will either graduate or not graduate.
 Your participation in the school, active engagement in fellowship with God and others, personal and spiritual growth, and practical application of the topics will determine whether you graduate or not.

 Q: What is the schedule like during lecture phase?

 A: Our days (Mon-Fri) usually start with breakfast at 7am.
 We then have half an hour of personal devotional time before worship or intercession at 8am.
 Lectures are usually held in the mornings and on one afternoon.
-The other afternoons (btw.
-1 and 5pm) are filled with a small group time, book study, outreach prep, processing time, local outreaches and work duties.
-Most evenings will be free for personal study time.
+The other afternoons (between 1 and 5pm) are filled with a small group time, book study, outreach prep, processing time, local outreaches and work duties.
+Most evenings will be free for study or personal time.
 One evening a week we will meet for community night.
 The weekends can be free but may also be used for community activities or local outreaches.
 On Sundays we encourage our students to attend a local church.

 Q: Can a participant go home on the weekends?